officelearn/azure-docs.sv-se/articles/hdinsight/hdinsight-apache-spark-with-kafka.md

 > Kom ihåg att ta bort klustren för att undvika onödiga avgifter när du är klar med stegen i det här dokumentet.

 > [!IMPORTANT]
-> I det här exemplet används DStreams, som är en äldre Spark streaming-teknik.
-Ett exempel som använder nya funktioner för Spark-direktuppspelning finns i [Spark Structured streaming med Apache Kafka](hdinsight-apache-kafka-spark-structured-streaming.md) Document.
+> This example uses DStreams, which is an older Spark streaming technology.
+For an example that uses newer Spark streaming features, see the [Spark Structured Streaming with Apache Kafka](hdinsight-apache-kafka-spark-structured-streaming.md) document.

 ## <a name="create-the-clusters"></a>Skapa kluster

-Apache Kafka på HDInsight ger inte tillgång till asynkrona meddelandeköer i Kafka via offentligt Internet.
-Allt som pratar med Kafka måste finnas i samma virtuella Azure-nätverk som noderna i Kafka-klustret.
-I det här exemplet finns både Kafka-och Spark-klustren i ett virtuellt Azure-nätverk.
-Följande diagram visar hur kommunikations flöden mellan klustren:
+Apache Kafka on HDInsight doesn't provide access to the Kafka brokers over the public internet.
+Anything that talks to Kafka must be in the same Azure virtual network as the nodes in the Kafka cluster.
+For this example, both the Kafka and Spark clusters are located in an Azure virtual network.
+The following diagram shows how communication flows between the clusters:

 ![Diagram över Apache Spark- och Kafka-kluster i ett virtuellt Azure-nätverk](./media/hdinsight-apache-spark-with-kafka/apache-spark-kafka-vnet.png)

 > [!NOTE]
-> Även om Kafka är begränsad till kommunikation inom det virtuella nätverket kan andra tjänster i klustret, till exempel SSH och Ambari, nås via Internet.
+> Though Kafka itself is limited to communication within the virtual network, other services on the cluster such as SSH and Ambari can be accessed over the internet.
 Mer information om de offentliga portar som är tillgängliga med HDInsight finns i [Portar och URI:er som används av HDInsight](hdinsight-hadoop-port-settings-for-services.md).

-Även om du kan skapa ett virtuellt Azure-nätverk, Kafka och Spark-kluster manuellt, är det enklare att använda en Azure Resource Manager mall.
-Använd följande steg för att distribuera ett virtuellt Azure-nätverk, Kafka och Spark-kluster till din Azure-prenumeration.
+While you can create an Azure virtual network, Kafka, and Spark clusters manually, it's easier to use an Azure Resource Manager template.
+Use the following steps to deploy an Azure virtual network, Kafka, and Spark clusters to your Azure subscription.

 1. Använd följande knapp för att logga in på Azure och öppna mallen i Azure Portal.